Skip to content

 Read More »Hawkgirl Kendra Saunders Reading Order

-Life is Strange Comics Reading Order
+Life is Strange Comics in Order

 While the world of comic books has inspired many video games, such as Batman: Arkham, The Wolf Among Us, Midnight Suns, and more recently Marvel Rivals, many comics have also spun out of video games.
 Sonic the Hedgehog, Tomb Raider, Assassin’s Creed, and the subject of today’s article, Life is Strange, are among them.